Data modeling in Azure Cosmos DB for NoSQL

 Data types and properties names

 The automatic schema inference rules article lists what are the supported data types.
-While unsupported data type blocks the representation in analytical store, supported datatypes might be processed differently by the Azure Synapse runtimes.
-One example is: When using DateTime strings that follow the ISO 8601 UTC standard, Spark pools in Azure Synapse will represent these columns as string and SQL serverless pools in Azure Synapse will represent these columns as varchar(8000).
+While Azure Synapse runtimes might process supported datatypes differently, unsupported data types block the representation in analytical store.
+One example is: When using DateTime strings that follow the ISO 8601 UTC standard, Spark pools in Azure Synapse represents these columns as string and SQL serverless pools in Azure Synapse represents these columns as varchar(8000).

-Another challenge is that not all characters are accepted by Azure Synapse Spark.
+Another challenge is that Azure Synapse Spark doesn't accept all characters.
 While white spaces are accepted, characters like colon, grave accent, and comma aren't.
-Let's say that your document has a property named "First Name, Last Name".
+Let's say that your item has a property named "First Name, Last Name".
 This property is represented in analytical store and Synapse SQL serverless pool can read it without a problem.
 But since it is in analytical store, Azure Synapse Spark can't read any data from analytical store, including all other properties.
 At the end of the day, you can't use Azure Synapse Spark when you have one property using the unsupported characters in their names.

 Data flattening

-All properties in the root level of your Azure Cosmos DB data will be represented in analytical store as a column and everything else that is in deeper levels of your document data model will be represented as JSON, also in nested structures.
+Every property at the top level of your Azure Cosmos DB data becomes a column in the analytical store.
+Properties inside nested objects or arrays are stored as JSON in the analytical store, keeping their structure.
 Nested structures demand extra processing from Azure Synapse runtimes to flatten the data in structured format, what might be a challenge in big data scenarios.

 {